Injective (edge) colorings of generalized Sierpi\'{n}ski graphs: Abstract

 \section{Abstract}

-Generalized Sierpi\'{n}ki graphs constitute a distinctive class of fractal-like networks, whose self-similar properties have attracted growing attention.
-In particular, a number of graph invariants have been studied in generalized Sierpi\'{n}ski graphs.
-In this paper, we focus on injective colorings of this class of graphs, both the vertex and the edge version.
-Given a graph $G$ a mapping $f:V(G)\to \{1,\ldots,k\}$ is an injective (edge) coloring of $G$ if $f(x)=f(y)$ implies that $x$ and $y$ have no common neighbor (resp.\ no common edge) for any two vertices (resp.\ edges) $x$ and $y$ in $G$.
+Generalized Sierpi\'{n}ski graphs constitute a distinctive class of fractal-like networks with recursive definition: given a graph $G$, $S_G^1=G$ while $S_G^n$ is obtained from $|V(G)|$ copies of $S_G^{n-1}$ by adding some edges in a prescribed way that reflects the structure of $G$.
+Many graph invariants have been studied in generalized Sierpi\'{n}ski graphs, and in this paper we focus on their injective colorings, both the vertex and the edge version.
+Given a graph $G$, a mapping $f$ that assigns an integer from $\{1,\ldots,k\}$ to each vertex (resp.\ edge) of $G$ is an injective (edge) coloring of $G$ if $f(x)=f(y)$ implies that $x$ and $y$ are not in a common triangle nor at distance $2$ for any two vertices (resp.\ edges) $x$ and $y$ in $G$.
 The minimum number of colors $k$ for which there exists an injective (edge) coloring of $G$ is called the injective chromatic number (resp.\ injective chromatic index) of $G$ and is denoted by $\chi_i(G)$ (resp.\ $\chi_i'(G)$).
-The vertex version of injective colorings in generalized Sierpi\'{n}ski graphs was initiated in [Injective colorings of Sierpi\'nski-like graphs and Kneser graphs, Graphs.\ Combin.\ 41 (2025) 83], where the authors determined the injective chromatic numbers of the standard Sierpi\'{n}ski graphs (which are those whose base graph is a clique) and asked about the values when the base graph is a cycle.
-We resolve this question by proving that $\chi_i(S_{C_k}^n)=3$ for every $n\ge 2$ and every $k\ge 3$, which follows from a more general result on generalized Sierpi\' nski graphs $S_G^n$ with arbitrary base graphs $G$.
-Moreover, we prove (an almost conclusive result) that $\chi_i(S_G^n)\in \{\chi_i(G),\chi_i(G)+1\}$ for any graph $G$ and any $n\ge 2$.
+The vertex version of injective colorings in generalized Sierpi\'{n}ski graphs was studied in [Injective colorings of Sierpi\'nski-like graphs and Kneser graphs, Graphs.\ Combin.\ 41 (2025) 83], where the authors determined the injective chromatic numbers of the (standard) Sierpi\'{n}ski graphs, and asked about the values when $G$ is a cycle.
+We resolve this question by proving that $\chi_i(S_{C_k}^n)=3$ for every $n\ge 2$ and every $k\ge 3$.
+Moreover, we prove an almost conclusive result that $\chi_i(S_G^n)\in \{\chi_i(G),\chi_i(G)+1\}$ for any graph $G$ and any $n\ge 2$.
 Injective edge colorings appear to be more difficult, especially in graphs with (many) triangles.
 On a positive note, we prove that $\chi_i'(S_{K_3}^n)=5$ for all $n\ge 3$, while $\chi_i'(S_{K_3}^2)=4$ and $\chi_i'(S_{K_3}^1)=3$.
 Furthermore, if $G$ is a triangle-free graph, we prove that $\chi_i'(S_G^n)\in \{\chi_i'(S_G^3),\chi_i'(S_G^3)+1\}$ for all $n\ge 4$, and provide some sufficient conditions on an injective edge coloring of the 3-dimensional Sierpi\'{n}ski graph over $G$, which ensure that $\chi_i'(S_G^n)=\chi_i'(S_G^3)$.
-In particular, the latter result enables us to establish that $\chi_i'(S_{C_4}^n)=3$, $\chi_i'(S_{C_5}^n)=4$ and $\chi_i'(S_{C_6}^n)=3$ hold for any $n\ge 2$.
+In particular, the latter result enables us to establish that $\chi_i'(S_{C_4}^n)=3$, $\chi_i'(S_{C_5}^n)=4$ and $\chi_i'(S_{C_6}^n)=3$ hold for all $n\ge 2$.